yaperos/app-nodejs-codechallenge/README.md

 ## Solution

-- **Api Transaction**
-  Service that allow handle transactions.
+- **Api Transaction:** Service that allow handle transactions.
-- **Ms Antifraud**
-  Microservice that allow verify if a new transaction is valid or not.
+- **Ms Antifraud:** Microservice that allow verify if a new transaction is valid or not.

 ![diagram](images/diagram.png)